-We are party to an Amended and Restated Stockholders' Agreement (the "Prior Stockholders' Agreement") by and among us, Sanken, OEP SKNA, L.P., a fund affiliated with OEP (the "OEP Investor"), and the other stockholders party thereto.
-The Prior Stockholders' Agreement was entered into to govern certain matters related to stockholder rights, board appointments and other similar matters prior to this offering.
-The Prior Stockholders' Agreement will terminate by its terms immediately prior to the closing of this offering (other than certain provisions that survive termination).
+Prior to our IPO, we were party to a stockholders' agreement with Sanken, OEP SKNA, L.P., a fund affiliated with OEP (the "OEP Investor"), and the other stockholders party thereto, which governed certain matters related to stockholder rights, board appointments and other similar matters.
+This agreement terminated by its terms immediately prior to the closing of our IPO and was replaced by a new stockholders' agreement, by and among us, Sanken and the OEP Investor (the "Stockholders' Agreement").